exoplatform/exo-documentation/docs/Administration.rst

 --------------

-Users granted with the Manage Spaces permission, can also :ref:`delete <Delete-Space>` any space of the platform even the spaces where they are neither a manager nor a member.
+Users granted with the Manage Spaces permission, can also :ref:`delete <Delete-Space>` any space of the platform; even the spaces where they are neither a manager nor a member.

 To delete a space, a click on the delete icon |image311| of the corresponding space in the interface of the "Manage spaces" tab is needed.